cduvallet/research-parasite-editorial/ms.md

 Figure 3: a sample project structure, adapted from Cookie Cutter Data Science for my meta-analysis.
 In microbiome projects, OTU tables are the feature tables which result from processing raw sequencing data, and which serve as the input to all analyses.
 (A) Overall project structure; (B, C, and D) individual folder structures.

-In my meta-analysis project, I originally wrote one script that performed quality control on all 28 datasets.
-Each time I found something wrong in one dataset's processing parameters, I had to re-run the data cleaning for _all_ datasets -- a time-consuming process that was a huge pain.
-I've learned from this mistake, and now attempt to maximize the modularity of my code, even down to the first quality control steps.

 ## 4. Documentation is clues for future-you

 In a way, README's are a research parasite's lab notebook.
-Re-analyzing other people's datasets often means long and convoluted paths to insight.
+Re-analyzing other people's datasets often means long and convoluted paths form raw data to insight.
 It's important to document every step along this path: how the data was downloaded and processed, including any strange things that happened and why certain decisions were made; how the scripts and data are organized and where all the (raw) data lives; and how others can use or build upon what has been done.

 As a research parasite, the most likely beneficiary of thorough documentation is future-you, checking your work before submission, looking for code to do something you know you've already figured out, or going back to answer a question that woke you up in a cold sweat at 2 am.
-This was another lesson learned the hard way for me: I remember going back to finalize processing on datasets I'd downloaded over a year prior, and not finding any clues from myself to indicate what I'd done.
+This was a lesson learned the hard way for me: I remember going back to finalize processing on datasets I'd downloaded over a year prior, and not finding any clues from myself to indicate what I'd done.
 In all of these cases, it was faster to re-download the data from scratch than to time-travel into the past and remember what I had been thinking.

 ## 5. The life-changing magic of Makefiles